Jean-Paul Belmondo: Early life

 Sarah Madeleine Rainaud-Richard, was a painter.
 As a boy, he was more interested in sport than school, developing a particular interest in boxing and soccer.

 Belmondo made his amateur boxing debut on 10 May 1949 in Paris when he knocked out René Desmarais in one round.
 Belmondo's boxing career was undefeated, but brief.
 He won three straight first-round knockout victories from 1949 to 1950.
 "I stopped when the face I saw in the mirror began to change", he later said.

-He did his National Service in French North Africa where he hit himself with a rifle butt to end his military service.
+He did his National Service in French Algeria where he may have broken his nose "with a rifle butt to end his military service."

 Belmondo was interested in acting.
 His late teenage years were spent at a private drama school, and he began performing comedy sketches in the provinces.
 He studied under Raymond Giraud and then attended the Conservatoire of Dramatic Arts when he was twenty.
 He studied there for three years.
-He would probably have won the prize for best actor, but participated in a sketch mocking the school, which offended the jury; this resulted in his only getting an honourable mention, "which nearly set off a riot among his incensed fellow students" in August 1956, according to one report.
+He probably would have won the prize for best actor, but he participated in a sketch mocking the school, which offended the jury; this resulted in his getting only an honourable mention, "which nearly set off a riot among his incensed fellow students" in August 1956, according to one report.
 The incident made front-page news.

 Career

 1950s

 Belmondo's acting career properly began in 1953, with two performances at the Théâtre de l'Atelier in Paris in Jean Anouilh's Médée and Georges Neveux's Zamore.
 Belmondo began touring the provinces with friends including Annie Girardot and Guy Bedos.

 Belmondo first appeared in the short Moliere (1956).
-His first film role was a scene with Jean-Pierre Cassel in On Foot, on Horse, and on Wheels (1957), which was cut from the final film; however he had a bigger part in the follow up A Dog, a Mouse, and a Sputnik (1958).
+His first film role was a scene with Jean-Pierre Cassel in On Foot, on Horse, and on Wheels (1957), which was cut from the final film; however he had a bigger part in the follow-up A Dog, a Mouse, and a Sputnik (1958).

 Belmondo had a small role in the comedy Be Beautiful But Shut Up (1958), appearing with Alain Delon, followed by a role as a gangster in Young Sinners (1958), directed by Marcel Carné.

 Belmondo supported Bourvil and Arletty in Sunday Encounter (1958).
 Jean-Luc Godard directed him in a short, Charlotte and Her Boyfriend (1958), where Belmondo's voice was dubbed by Godard after Belmondo was conscripted into the army.
 As part of his compulsory military service, he served in Algeria as a private for six months.

 Belmondo's first lead role was in Les Copains du dimanche (1958).
 He later had a supporting part in An Angel on Wheels (1959) with Romy Schneider then appeared in Web of Passion (1959) for Claude Chabrol.
 He played D'Artagnan in The Three Musketeers (1959) for French television.